jmservera/miscdemos/web/promptlab_advanced.md

 ## Introduction

 <div class="step" markdown="1">
 Welcome to the Advanced Prompt Engineering Lab.
-This guide will immerse you in mastering prompt engineering techniques, tailored to developing a startup using AI tools like Microsoft's Copilot.

-In this lab, we will dive deep into sophisticated prompt engineering techniques within the context of developing a startup.
+This guide will guide you through a series of steps that will teach you advanced prompt engineering skills in the context of developing a startup.

 This guide is tailored for participants who already possess foundational knowledge of prompt engineering and are eager to explore advanced methodologies to enhance their skills.
+Furthermore, the lab has been developed to work best with Microsoft Copilot.

 Our goal is to bring your skills and understanding to effectively use AI tools to the next level.

 ### Lab Overview

-In this lab, you will follow a guided journey to create a startup plan using sophisticated prompt engineering methods, aligning technical precision with business strategy.
+In this lab, you will follow a guided journey to create a startup plan using sophisticated prompt engineering methods.

-You will leverage Large Language Models (LLMs) to:

-- Advise on business strategy topics.
-- Navigate complex decision-making processes.
-- Generate structured outputs like SWOT analyses and pros & cons tables.
-- Create visual concept illustrations using HTML and Mermaid.js.
-- Utilize chain-of-thought reasoning for intricate problem-solving.

-Additionally, an optional challenge will allow you to compare the performance of GPT-4o with the newer OpenAI o1 reasoning model, highlighting their strengths in handling complex tasks.

-### Learning Objectives
+## Learning Objectives

-By the end of this lab, you will:

-- Master advanced prompt engineering techniques.
-- Apply LLMs to strategic business planning and analysis.
-- Generate and manipulate structured data outputs.
-- Create simple graphical representations using code.
-- Understand the comparative strengths of different LLM reasoning models.
+Overview:

+- Exercise 1: Getting Familiar with Microsoft Copilot
+- Exercise 2: In-Context Learning
+- Exercise 3: Thought Generation Prompting
+- Exercise 4: Manipulating output structures

 Let’s get started by setting the foundation for our startup journey!
 </div>